-Join Steve Caplin for an in-depth discussion in this video Drawing the raincoat, part of Photoshop Artist in Action: Steve Caplin's Day for Night.
+Join Steve Caplin for an in-depth discussion in this video Drawing the raincoat, part of Digital Painting in Photoshop: Day for Night.

 The rain adds a useful texture to our night scene, which helps to tie all of …the elements together.
 I'm starting to feel a little sorry for …our women there.
 She's standing out there getting soaked. …We won't stretch to an umbrella, but we can at least give her a plastic rain coat. …So let's Zoom right in.
 So we can see her, at almost one to one size. …We'll go to the Woman Layer, in fact the Shading Layer just above her, and make …another new layer.
 And we'll call this one, Rain coat.…